Liechtenstein–Switzerland relations: Taxation and tax treaties

-Liechtenstein's standard rate of VAT (Mehrwertsteuer) is identical to Switzerland's for it must mirror the latter's continually and is currently 7.7%.
+Liechtenstein's standard rate of VAT (Mehrwertsteuer) is identical to Switzerland's for it must mirror the latter's continually and is currently 8.1%.
 The reduced rate is 2.5%.
 A special reduced rate of 3.7% is in use in the hotel industry.

 In July 2015, both countries signed a new agreement on double taxation, which took effect in December 2016, superseding the previous one from 1995.
-Some differences on the withholding tax arose, but Switzerland did not agree to introduce this practice to residents of Liechtenstein working in Switzerland.
+Liechtenstein had hoped to implement withholding tax on Swiss residents working in Liechtenstein, but was unable to convince the Swiss to agree; Swiss border municipalities had opposed the change, fearing a loss of tax revenues.

-In November 2016, the parliament of the principality decided with a large majority to introduce an agreement of automatic information exchange with 27 new treaty partners, including Switzerland.
-Data collection started in 2018, and effectual exchange of account information in 2019.
+In November 2016, the parliament of the principality decided with a large majority to introduce an agreement of automatic exchange of financial account information with 27 new treaty partners, including Switzerland.
+Data collection started in 2018, and effectual exchange of account information began in 2019.